 Prescribed textbooks, materials for assignments and lecturers’ notes are kept in this collection, which can be found on Level 4.
-As students are required to purchase their own copies of prescribed books from the official bookseller, only a limited number of copies of prescribed textbooks are kept in the Study Collection.
+As students are required to purchase their own copies of prescribed books from the official bookseller, only a limited number of copies of prescribed textbooks are kept in the Short Loan Collection.
 To ensure access to as many students as possible the loan period is restricted to two hours for use inside the Library only.

 This is a collection of books and other publications on Namibia, as well as those published in Namibia or written by Namibians.
 Items are for users’ perusal in the Library only and can be accessed and consulted on Level 4.
 The Library aims at giving greater access to Namibian related publications by placing additional copies in the Open Shelf Collection.